 Once installed, Subrails add extra height to your Handrails and they appear to be part of the Handrail.
 However, since Subrail and Handrail are two separate pieces, they can easily be painted different colors if you wish, as seen in the third photo.

 By using Subrail, Handrails can be installed after all other construction is complete.
 This will avoid possible construction damage.
 The second and third photos both use Plain Subrail (no side beading).

 Sloped-top Bottom Rail

 For exterior use, Bottom Rails must be able to shed water.
 It is critical that Bottom Rails do not have a top channel (something often found on Interior Subrail), as this will trap water and cause premature damage.

-Use our Sloped-top Bottom Rails (on the right in photo above) to provides proper water drainage, simple installation, and authentic, traditional styling.
-It accommodates Turned, Plain Square, and Sawn Balusters, and we can notch the bottoms of any of our our Balusters to fit our Sloped-top Bottom Rail.
+Use our Sloped-top Bottom Rails (on the right in photo above) to provide proper water drainage, simple installation, and authentic, traditional styling.
+It accommodates Turned, Plain Square, and Sawn Balusters, and we can notch the bottoms of any of our Balusters to fit our Sloped-top Bottom Rail.